- B.S., St. Xavier's College, 1986

 We are interested in exploring how cells regulate their survival and death.
 How does a cell decide whether to survive and cope, or trigger apoptosis in response to different stimuli?
 If the apoptotic pathway is activated, what is its mechanism and how is it regulated?

-Cell death by apoptosis occurs extensively during development and is seen in many pathological conditions such as after stroke, neurodegenerative or cardiovascular diseases.
+Cell death by apoptosis occurs extensively during development and is seen in many pathological conditions such as after stroke or in neurodegenerative diseases.
 In contrast, the inability of cells to undergo apoptosis is a fundamental hallmark of cancers.
 Therefore, understanding the mechanisms by which different cells regulate apoptosis has significant therapeutic implications.

 - Are there common mechanisms of apoptosis regulation between neurons and cancer cells?

-- How is apoptosis regulated in embryonic stem cells?
+- How is apoptosis controlled in embryonic stem cells

 If interested in postdoctoral training in the lab, please send email to: email@example.com.